Skip to main content

 Criminology involves the study of complex issues of crime and criminal justice.
 Criminologists play an important role in the criminal justice system.

-You will be taught by experts who help influence and develop policy; some of the world’s most influential and respected criminologists teach and research within our Department.
-The degree draws on the Department’s expertise in crime prevention, surveillance, policing, sentencing, victimology, youth justice and corporate crime.
-Modules are continually updated and designed to provide you with a well-rounded criminology learning experience.
+You will be taught by experts who influence and develop policy—some of the world’s most respected and influential criminologists teach and research within our Department.
+This course draws on the our expertise in crime prevention, surveillance, policing, sentencing, victimology, youth justice and corporate crime.
+Modules are continually updated to ensure you receive a well-rounded criminology learning experience.

-Our programmes are based on cutting edge research and are ideal preparation for careers or further study where clear, creative thinking is valued.
-From the historical foundations of crime and punishment to the implications of digitisation in social, political, economic and cultural life.
+Our programmes are grounded in cutting-edge research and provide excellent preparation for careers or further study where clear, creative thinking is valued.
+You’ll explore everything from the historical foundations of crime and punishment to the impact of digitisation on social, political, economic and cultural life.

 What you'll learn